We welcome senior design project proposals from industry!

 A standardized agreement for IP rights has been developed by the College of Engineering and the Washington State Attorney General’s Office.
 Currently, we have a single structure for IP.
 Students and the UW will grant the sponsor a non-exclusive royalty free (NERF) right to project intellectual property for any purpose.
 Specifically, the company, the students, and any faculty involved in the project are all granted the freedom to use the inventions that came from the project at no cost.

-For projects taking place in 2018, during ISE's transition to this sponsorship model, the participation cost is $10,000.
-After 2018, the participation cost will be $15,000.
+The participation cost is $15,000.
 These funds are used to offset project costs and administrative support for the program.

-Non-profit and government organizations should contact Jill Dalinkus, at firstname.lastname@example.org, for information about participation cost.
+Non-profit and government organizations should contact Jill Kaatz, at firstname.lastname@example.org, for information about participation cost.

 - Proposal deadline